All Knitpop fabrics that meet CPSC Safety Requirements will be marked "Meets CPSC Safety Requirements" in the product description.

 Knitpop / Product Safety Compliance.

 *Please note that, since we sell fabric (considered a component) and not a clothing manufacturer, under CFR we are not required to provide CPSC certificates.
-We will offer certificates on certain non-exempt fabrics as a courtesy to the small business owners that shop with us.
+We will at our discretion test certain non-exempt fabrics and offer Letters of Compliance as a courtesy to the small business owners that shop with us.

 **French terry is exempt from flammability testing when the loops are not visible when worn.
 I.e. if you make a cardigan and the loops show when it is on the body and drapes open, it is not exempt from testing.
 If you make shorts and no loops can be seen, it does not require testing.